Welcome to 10 years with Speedwaylife

 At the same time the Danish Motor Union was approaching its 100th anniversary in 2014 and also showed an interest in the project.

 From the beginning I decided to concentrate on tracks to oval track racing, i.e. Dirt track / speedway and long track.
 Later, some terrain tracks came in, but motocross tracks are left to others.

 Much good information has come from private and local archives.
 Race Programs, newspaper clippings and old photos are digged out from basements, attics, drawers, cabinets and estates from old riders.
 The amount of material is enormous, and hundreds of hours are passed to process the material.

 I’ve been on an amazing journey since I started to gather material for this website.

 It is a journey through more than hundred years of Danish motor sports history.
 It has lasted for 10 years, and I do not know where and when it ends.

 I have not traveled alone.
 For shorter or longer periods, about 100 of you – dear readers – followed me on the journey and contributed information, newspaper clippings, photographs, programmes and stories from and about the 147 Danish dirt tracks, earth- grass- and long tracks, which along the way are visited, some actually, most virtual.

 Only a minority of the tracks have been run on a commercially base.
 Most of them got started by enthusiasts, who believed in their cause and fought their battle for the project and spent time, money and great efforts in establishing a track for a few riders and urge the public to come and watch, only by the end of the day to see it all crumble away with substantial losses.

 So much greater must their pride have been, when they saw their club or rider come forward to great results in Denmark or in foreign countries.

 In the years 1934 to 1949 the state was the worst opponent demanding 40%, then 60% tax on the entrance fee.
-Then the tax was reduced to 20% and fell a few years later.
+Then the tax was reduced to 20% and fell away in 1965.
 It had to end badly, and did so for many.